smturner/SQL_employee_manager/README.md

     -Use conditionals to run appropriate function based on the user's choice in the main menu

 6. Create functions to handle each of the following (use SQL queries to accomplish this):
-Done----> --  - view all departments (department name and id) Done---->  --  - view all roles (job title, role id, department that role belongs to, and salary for role)
-## can't figure out how to join from each table for this one --   - view all employess (employee id, first name ,last name, job title, department, salarie, mangers they report to)

-## name keeps getting added before department and I don't know why--  - add a department (prompted to enter name of department and it's added to the database)
-  --  - add a role (proompted to add name salary and department) --  - add an employee (employee first name, lasts name, role, manager) --  - update an employee role (promted to select an employee to update and their new role)
----->  --  - Exit
+Done----> view all departments (department name and id) Done----> view all roles (job title, role id, department that role belongs to, and salary for role) Done----> view all employess (employee id, first name ,last name, job title, department, salarie, mangers they report to) Done----> add a department (prompted to enter name of department and it's added to the database) Done----> add a role (proompted to add name salary and department) --  - add an employee (employee first name, lasts name, role, manager) --  - update an employee role (promted to select an employee to update and their new role) Done---->  --  - Exit

 EXTRAS if i can figure out the rest otherwise ignore
     - View all employees by department (bonus)